Why Zombies Don't Evolve

 What consciousness is for

-The real question is architectural: what kind of control problem makes consciousness likely?
+The architectural question is what kind of control problem makes consciousness likely.
 The answer begins with attention, because attention is the biological solution to a constraint that binds every finite organism — none of them can model everything.

 Scarcity Forces Selection